Kanesatake: History

 By 1851, the Mohawk made seven other protests about the land to the government.
 Mohawk dissent increased, and their conversion to Protestantism in 1851 was avoided only when the Sulpicians excommunicated 15 activists.
 In 1868 the Mohawk selected Sosé Onasakenrat as chief at the age of 22.
 Baptized as Joseph, he had been educated by the Sulpicians in a Catholic seminary and worked with them afterward at Oka.
 That year he traveled to Montreal to present the Mohawk land claim to the seigneury, but to no avail.
 Later that year, he and many other Mohawk converted to the Protestant Methodist Episcopal Church, as they were outraged by their treatment by the Catholic Church.

 In 1880 Onasakenrat was ordained and became a Methodist missionary to the Mohawk-dominated communities at Kahnawake and Akwesasne.
 These later were designated as First Nations reserves, primarily occupied by Mohawk.
 He began to urge moderation and acceptance of a Sulpician offer to buy land for the Mohawk away from Oka and to pay for their move.
 He lost the support of many followers by this change in position and died in 1881 at age 35.
-Six months later, when the Sulpicians had completed arrangements for the relocation, only 20 percent of the Mohawk left Kanehsatà:ke to relocate to present-day Wahta Mohawk Territory near Muskoka, Ontario.
+Six months later, when the Sulpicians had completed arrangements for the relocation, only 20 percent of the Mohawk left Kanehsatà꞉ke to relocate to present-day Wahta Mohawk Territory near Muskoka, Ontario.

 In 1910 the Sulpician Order claim to the land was upheld by the Canadian Supreme Court.
 Kanesatake has been defined by the federal government as an 'interim land base', unlike the reserves, which are a creation of the Indian Act.

 Governance

-The Mohawk at Kanehsatà:ke continued "custom", or the traditional practice of having clan mothers select chiefs from clans with hereditary leadership responsibility.
+The Mohawk at Kanehsatà꞉ke continued "custom", or the traditional practice of having clan mothers select chiefs from clans with hereditary leadership responsibility.
 Clan mothers made the selection and could remove their support from a chief whose actions displeased them, causing him to step down.
-Like the other Iroquois nations and many other Native American tribes, the Mohawk had a matrilineal kinship system, with inheritance and property passed through the maternal line.
+Like the other Haudenosaunee nations and many other Native American tribes, the Mohawk had a matrilineal kinship system, with inheritance and property passed through the maternal line.

 In the late 20th century, the Mohawk renewed a land claim case to recover their property at Kanesatake.
 The courts ruled against them on technical issues.
 The settlement is surrounded by the city of Oka, Quebec.

 In 2001 Parliament passed S-24, to clarify the relationship between Kanesatake and the federal government, and make the band's relationship with provincial and federal governments comparable to those of the governments of reserves.
 Different members of the community have disputed the interpretation of the intent and implementation of this act.
 Disagreements over this legislation added to internal tensions among different groups on the reserve.